ksmaheshkumar/Distributed-Hash-Cracker/README.md

 The database will be updated accordingly, you can find annoucments about said updates via Twitter: https://twitter.com/GuerrillaWF, In time the database will be in many other hash forms as well.

 For now DHC comes with two very famous pre-hashed wordlists (crack-station-human-only, rockyou.txt) ready for you to use.
-Here: (Link to come soon.)
+Here: https://mega.co.nz/#!q9EkESZB!8_KbAIOHG4YE1zjMIUYDDaI0aTAaoL3_kPdZh_0NhdM

 Happy Hacking.